Irenexzwen/3D-genome-gitbook/chap4-data-visualization/41-give.md

 ###Upload your own data
 Now that we've already got an idea how GIVE works, now we can explore our own data with the power of GIVE.
 Let's do it steps by steps.
 - Download docker CE (for local deployment)
-- Tranform datatypes
+- Transform datatypes
 - Add tracks

 #### Install docker:
 [Docker](https://www.docker.com) is a computer program that performs operating-system-level virtualization also known as containerization.
 It resembles VM in some ways but much thinner.
 Instead of virtualizing hardware, containers rest on top of a single Linux instance.
 This means you can leave behind the useless elements, leaving you with a small, neat capsule containing your application.
-Higlass also embrace docker.

 To **install** docker, you can first download and install it on your local machine or server [docker CE](https://www.docker.com/community-edition)(community edition).
 Win and Mac users can directly use it by openning it.
 Linux users need to start the service by running the following command with root privileges.
 ```